Hands-free, speech-to-text devices are increasingly being incorporated into cars to help people SMS, make phone calls, or even use social media.

 "Just because a new technology does not take the eyes off the road, does not make it safe to be used while the vehicle is in motion."

-In Australia, it is illegal to use mobile phones while driving, and though using hands-free and speech-to-text devices are legal, police across the country are still discouraging the use of phones at all while driving.
+In Australia, it is illegal to use mobile phones while driving, and though using hands-free and speech-to-text devices are legal, police across the country are still discouraging any use of phones while driving.